 Before legal rights to explore a property have been acquired, costs are expensed as incurred.
 The Group records exploration and evaluation asset interests, which consist of the right to explore for mineral deposits, at cost.
 The Group records deferred exploration costs, which consist of costs attributable to the exploration of exploration and evaluation asset interests, at cost.
-All direct and indirect costs relating to the acquisition and exploration of these exploration and evaluation asset interests to which they relate are placed into production, the exploration and evaluation asset interests are disposed of through sale or where management has determined there to be an impairment.
+All direct and indirect costs relating to the acquisition and exploration of these exploration and evaluation asset interests are capitalized on the basis of specific claim blocks until the exploration and evaluation asset interests to which they relate are placed into production, the exploration and evaluation asset interests are disposed of through sale or where management has determined there to be an impairment.
 If an exploration and evaluation asset interest is abandoned, the exploration and evaluation asset interests and deferred exploration costs will be written off to operations in the period of abandonment.